ca333/rng-scanner/README.md

 # R-scan v0.1.2
-python script to scan BTC blockchain for input scripts with reused r values
+PI python script to scan BTC blockchain for input scripts with reused r values
+dependcies: python

+if you like my work donate to: 1ca333b2whwvDux9FwvRciPFiYqDzCnr1